-Computed tomography (CT or CAT) scan.
+CT scan.
 A CT scan creates a three-dimensional picture of the inside of the body with an x-ray machine.
 A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
-Sometimes, a contrast medium (a special dye) is injected into a vein to provide better detail.
+A CT scan can also be used to measure the tumor’s size.
+Sometimes, a contrast medium (a special dye) is injected into a vein or given orally (by mouth) to provide better detail.
 CT scans can also be used to guide a needle biopsy.

 Magnetic resonance imaging (MRI).
 An MRI uses magnetic fields, not x-rays, to produce detailed images of the body.
 An MRI specific for the bile duct is called MRI cholangiopancreatography.
-A contrast medium may be injected into a patient's vein to create a clearer picture.
+A contrast medium may be injected into a patient’s vein or given orally to create a clearer picture.

 PTC.
-In this test, a thin needle is inserted into the bile duct in the liver.
-The doctor injects contrast medium into the needle, which flows into the bile duct.
-An x-ray is used to show whether the bile duct is blocked and, if so, locate the site of the blockage.
+During this test, a thin needle is inserted into the bile duct in the liver.
+The doctor injects a contrast medium through the needle, so the bile ducts show up on x-rays.
+By looking at the x-rays, the doctor can tell whether there is a blockage of the bile ducts and, if so, locate the site of the blockage.
 This is important in planning treatment.

 ERCP.
-The doctor inserts a flexible tube down the person's throat, through the stomach, and into the bile duct.
-Dye is injected into the tube, which will help outline the bile duct on an x-ray.
+During this procedure, the doctor inserts a flexible tube down a person’s throat, through the stomach, and into the bile duct while the patient is lightly sedated.
+Dye is injected into the tube, which helps outline the bile duct on an x-ray.
 A tiny brush can also be inserted through the tube to collect cells and tissue fragments for a biopsy.
 This technique can help to find and take a sample of the tumor and provide information that is important in planning treatment.